Elian-Marsault/portfolio-data/Personal projects/README.md

 # Project

-Here, you’ll find projects across various datasets (all accessible online):
+Here, you’ll find projects across various datasets (all accessible online).
+Don't hesitate if you have any improvements/recommendations!!

 ## AirBnb Paris: